 Installation Contemporary presents an exhibition of innovative, site-specific and interactive installations ranging from the minute to the monumental throughout the fair.
-For 2018 we are pleased to present works curated by Nina Miall.

 Call me by my name, 2018